Simulation based inference of the ionization history from the 2D 21 cm power spectrum: Simulation Based Inference

 The second pipeline consisted of our neural density estimator on data parameter pairs obtained with our emulator.
 We drew 1M training samples from a uniform prior.
 Each of these samples has a unique noise realization.
 Our emulator is a deterministic process, whereas the true 2DPS is stochastic due to sample variance.
 We want the neural density method to be able to learn this stochasticity.
 We, therefore, approximate the spread due to sample variance as \citep{mcquinn2006cosmological},

 We then draw a sample variance realization in addition to the noise realization.
-This approximation assumes that the distribution of the sample variance is centred on the emulator prediction.
+This approximation assumes that the distribution of the sample variance is centered on the emulator prediction.
 In order to maximize sampling density of the parameters, each point in parameter space was only simulated at one random seed, meaning this may not be an accurate assumption.
 Furthermore, modeling sample variance in this way is equivalent to a Gaussian likelihood approximation, which may not be a valid assumption as discussed in Section \ref{sec: intro}.
 The noise and sample variance realisation are added to the output of the emulator in order to generate samples for the SBI pipeline.
 Training on emulated samples without sample variance realisations added to the neural network output resulted in narrow overconfident constraints.
 The neural density estimation architecture is kept consistent between the two pipelines.
+The test set for both pipelines was generated as in Section \ref{data} using 21cmFAST, not the emulator, and is unseen by the training process.
+We are working under the assumption that the output from 21cmFAST is our truth.
+The test set is comprised of simulations from 21cmFAST and not the emulator, since we want to assess the ability of our pipeline to recover the ground truth.
+This is to determine if the 21cmFAST code can be replaced by a faster emulator.
+If we evaluate on a test set with emulated samples, but the emulator isn't correctly capturing the simulations, this would inflate the perceived performance of the emulator trained pipeline.
 We found that training the SBI network with multiple initial condition seeds per parameter combination did not improve performance.

 A comparison between constraints obtained with both pipelines is shown in Fig. \ref{fig:inference_params_emu}.
 There is a degeneracy between the ionizing efficiency and the virial temperature which is recovered in both inference pipelines.
 We see good agreement between obtained constraints in both pipelines.
 We obtain 10,000 posterior samples and emulate the ionization history at each of these parameter combinations.
 Fig. \ref{fig:inference_ion_emu} shows the inferred ionization history at each of the parameter combinations for the two methods.
 The truth ionization history and average of the samples are also shown.
 Both are able to accurately recover the ionization history, with comparable accuracy.
 The posterior distribution for the ionization history at eight redshifts can be seen in Fig. \ref{fig:ion_corner_plots}.
 The recovered ionization histories for the two pipelines for the corresponding observation can be seen in Fig. \ref{fig:inference_ion_emu}.
 The parameter constraints obtained with the SBI pipeline trained on the emulated samples are comparable to the constraints obtained with the simulations, indicating good agreement between these methods.